Policy Title: Student Acceptable Use Code No. 605.6

 It is the policy of the Oskaloosa School District to prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors.

 The district takes precautions to avoid data loss, but the potential for loss always exists.
 No warranties, expressed or implied, are made by the school district for its computer technology and internet access and the district will not be responsible for any damages including, but not limited to, the loss of data, delays, non-deliveries, mis-deliveries or service interruptions caused by negligence or omission.
+If a student has issues with delays, non-deliveries, mis-deliveries for assignments, they should first consult their instructor to present proof of submission.
+If questions/concerns still arise, the student may appeal to the building principal to put together a plan for submission.

 Any risk and/or damages resulting from information obtained from the district’s computers, network, and/or internet access is assumed by and is the responsibility of the user.